Fillings and Cosmetic Dentistry

 Children are prone to plaque just like adults, and as it builds up on their teeth, harmful bacteria and acids eventually create a hole in the tooth that we call a cavity.
 When this happens, our pediatric dentists recommend tooth-colored composite resin to stop the spread of decay and restore the tooth to health.

 Our pediatric dentists in Staten Island choose composite resin to fill teeth because modern materials last many years and won't leave a noticeable spot in your child's smile.
-Tooth-colored fillings also enable us to create a more conservative repair because the process allows us to preserve more healthy tooth structure.
+Tooth-colored fillings also enable us to create a more conservative repair because the process allows us to preserve a more healthy tooth structure.

 What's Involved with Getting a Tooth-Colored Filling?